Skip to content

 PersistencePermanent, cumulativePer-game crowns

-Tiers8 (Iron → Phoenix)None
+Tiers8 (Iron to Phoenix)None

 MatchmakingELO-balanced opponentsRandom